You are here:Home/Red Tent in the Pinellas County Jail

 Red Tent Women’s Initiative works with women incarcerated in the Pinellas County Jail.
 Qualified Red Tent instructors use research-based techniques to help these women implement positive coping skills to address issues such as unresolved trauma, addiction and socioeconomic disadvantage.
 Through our program, these women learn to build better lives for themselves and their children, avoiding a return to jail and ultimately making our communities safer.

-The Red Tent program is based on five pillars of supportive treatment:
+The Red Tent program is based on four pillars of supportive treatment:

 Counselor-guided therapeutic discussion.
 While seated in a circle, participants share with the group their current challenges and successes.

 Connection with others.
 Instructors gently guide conversation to underscore emotional safety and community, creating an oasis in the otherwise isolation of the typical jail environment.